What Dog Diarrhea Blood Means for Your Pup's Health Gastrointestinal Issues at Their Worst

 Symptoms

-When you notice blood in diarrhea, it means that somewhere during digestion an ulcer or other injury has caused bleeding.
+When you notice blood in diarrhea, it means that somewhere during digestion, an ulcer or other injury has caused bleeding.
 If this bleeding is in the stomach or small intestine, it is more likely to look like tar and have a strange odor due to partial digestion.
 If bleeding occurs later in the process, in the colon or rectum, you are more likely to see bright red blood.

-In addition to blood in diarrhea, you may also notice that your dog is acting tired, showing a loss of appetite, vomiting, or has a fever.
+In addition to blood in diarrhea, you may also notice that your dog is acting tired, showing a loss of appetite, vomiting, or having a fever.
 Only a veterinarian can determine what may have caused the bleeding through a physical and tests, so it's important to consult immediately.
 Depending upon the symptoms, your vet may suggest immediate treatment or hospitalization.

 Possible Causes of Bloody Dog Diarrhea